Recording events

 </body>

-If you want to indicate that a customer likes a specific content item in the page, you can send the relevant content item ID in the event.
+If you want to indicate that a visitor likes a specific content item in the page, you can send the relevant content item ID in the event.

-This event is not related to a specific content item, but to a specific customer.
+This event is not related to a specific content item, but to a specific visitor.

-In this case, make sure to add the customer meta tag.
+In this case, make sure to add the visitor meta tag.

 <html>